mikediessner/nubo/docs/bayesian_optimisation.rst

 rest as is.

 Due to the randomness of the Monte Carlo samples, these acquisition functions can only be optimised by stochastic optimisers, such as Adam [#Kingma2015]_.
 However, there is some empirical evidence that fixing the base samples for individual Bayesian optimisation loops does not affect the performance negatively [#Balandat2020]_.
 This method would allow deterministic optimiser to be used but could potentially introduce bias due to sampling randomness.
 NUBO lets you decide which variant you prefer by setting ``fix_base_samples`` and choosing the prefered optimiser.
 Bounded problems can be solved with Adam (``fix_base_samples = False``) or L-BFGS-B (``fix_base_samples = True``) and constraint problems can be solved with SLSQP (``fix_base_samples = True``).

 Furthermore, two optimisation strategies for batches are possible [#Wilson2018]_: The default is a joint optimisation approach where the acquisition functions are optimised over all points of the batch simultaneously.
 The second option is a greedy sequential approach where one point after the other is selected holding all previous points fixed until the batch is full.
 Empirical evidence shows that both methods approximate the acquisition successfully.
 However, the greedy approach seems to have a slight edge over the joint strategy for some examples [#Wilson2018]_.
 It also is faster to compute for larger batches.

-Asynchronous optimisation [#Snoek2012]_ leverages the same property as sequential greedy
-optimisation: the pending points that have not yet been evaluated can be added to the test points but are treated as fixed.
+Asynchronous optimisation [#Snoek2012]_ leverages the same property as sequential greedy optimisation: the pending points that have not yet been evaluated can be added to the test points but are treated as fixed.
 In this way, they affect the joint multivariate normal distribution but are not considered directly in the optimisation.

 ----

 .. _documentation: https://docs.gpytorch.ai/en/stable

 .. [#Balandat2020] M Balandat *et al.*, "BoTorch: A framework for efficient Monte-CarloBayesian optimization," *Advances in neural information processing systems*, vol. 33, 2020.
+.. [#Diessner2022] M Diessner, J O'Connor, A Wynn, S Laizet, Y Guan, K Wilson, and R D Whalley, "Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in fluid dynamics," *Frontiers in Applied Mathematics and Statistics*, 2022.
 .. [#Frazier2018] P I Frazier, "A tutorial on Bayesian optimization," *arXiv preprint arXiv:1807.02811*, 2018.
 .. [#Gardner2018] J Gardner, G Pleiss, K Q Weinberger, D Bindel, and A G Wilson, "GPyTorch: Blackbox matrix-matrix Gaussian process inference with GPU acceleration," *Advances in neural information processing systems*, vol. 31, 2018.
 .. [#Gramacy2020] R B Gramacy, *Surrogates: Gaussian process modeling, design, and optimization for the applied sciences*, 1st ed.
 Boca Raton, FL: CRC press, 2020.
 .. [#Jones1998] D R Jones, M Schonlau, and W J Welch, "Efficient global optimization of expensive black-box functions," *Journal of global optimization*, vol. 13, no. 4, p.
 566, 1998.
 .. [#Kingma2015] D P Kingma and J Ba, "Adam: A method for stochastic optimization," *Proceedings of the 3rd international conference on learning representations*, 2015.
+.. [#Mahfoze2019] O A Mahfoze, A Moody, A Wynn, R D Whalley, and S Laizet, "Reducing the skin-friction drag of a turbulent boundary-layer flow with low-amplitude wall-normal blowing within a Bayesian optimization framework," *Physical review fluids*, vol. 4, no. 9, 2019.
 .. [#McKay2000] M D McKay, R J Beckman, and W J Conover, "A comparison of three methods for selecting values of input variables in the analysis of output from a computer code," *Technometrics*, vol. 42, no. 1, p.
 55-61, 2000.
+.. [#OConnor2023] J O'Connor, M Diessner, K Wilson, R D Whalley, A Wynn, and S Laizet, "Optimisation and analysis of streamwise-varying wall-normal blowing in a turbulent boundary layer," *Flow, Turbulence and Combustion*, 2023.
 .. [#Shahriari2015] B Shahriari, K Swersky, Z Wang, R P Adams, and N De Freitas, "Taking the human out of the loop: A review of Bayesian optimization," *Proceedings of the IEEE*, vol. 104, no. 1, p.
 148-175, 2015.
 .. [#Snoek2012] J Snoek, H Larochelle, and R P Adams, "Practical Bayesian optimization of machine learning algorithms," *Advances in neural information processing systems*, vol. 25, 2012.
 .. [#Srinivas2010] N Srinivas, A Krause, S M Kakade, and M Seeger, "Gaussian process optimization in the bandit setting: No regret and experimental design," *Proceedings of the 27th international conference on machine learning*, p.
 1015-1022, 2010.
+.. [#Wang2022] K Wang and A W Dowling, "Bayesian optimization for chemical products and functional materials," *Current opinion in chemical engineering*, vol. 36, 2022.
+.. [#White2021] C White, W Neiswanger, and Y Savani, "Bananas: Bayesian optimization with neural architectures for neural architecture search," *Proceedings of the AAAI conference on artificial intelligence*, vol. 35, no. 12, 2021.
 .. [#Williams2006] C K I Williams, and C E Rasmussen, *Gaussian processes for machine learning*, 2nd ed.
 Cambridge, MA: MIT press, 2006.
 .. [#Wilson2018] J Wilson, F Hutter, and M Deisenroth, "Maximizing acquisition functions for Bayesian optimization," *Advances in neural information processing systems*, vol. 31, 2018.
-.. [#OConnor2023] J O'Connor, M Diessner, K Wilson, R D Whalley, A Wynn, and S Laizet, "Optimisation and analysis of streamwise-varying wall-normal blowing in a turbulent boundary layer," *Flow, Turbulence and Combustion*, 2023.
-.. [#Diessner2022] M Diessner, J O'Connor, A Wynn, S Laizet, Y Guan, K Wilson, and R D Whalley, "Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in fluid dynamics," *Frontiers in Applied Mathematics and Statistics*, 2022.
+.. [#Wu2019] J Wu, X Y Chen, H Zhang, L D Xiong, H Lei, and S H Deng, "Hyperparameter optimization for machine learning models based on Bayesian optimization," *Journal of electronic science and technology*, vol. 17, no. 1, p.
+26-40, 2019.